Advanced Search

 In 1999, the Missouri State Archives and the Supreme Court of Missouri Historical Society began working together to provide access to the Supreme Court of Missouri case files.
 The Supreme Court of Missouri Historical Society was established in 1983.
 One of its purposes is to enable research into the Court’s historical role and make that knowledge available to the public.
 To that end, the Supreme Court of Missouri Historical Society underwrites an annual summer internship and fellowship program at the Missouri State Archives.

 The first step in processing the records is cleaning and basic conservation of the documents.
 Any bindings, tape and metal are removed for the future protection of the paper pages.
 Next, the documents must be flattened.
-Court papers from the 1800s were usually tri-folded to fit into cabinets, making them very resistant to flattening.
+Court papers from the 1800s were usually tri-folded to fit into narrow drawers, making them very resistant to flattening.

 After processing the records, interns compose database entries that will provide an online overview of the case.
 Often interns discover that cases involve prominent Missourians, like Daniel Boone or Claiborne Fox Jackson, or intriguing topics, such as the construction of gunboats by James Eads.

-The cases reveal much about Missouri’s history and its people, both famous and unknown.
+The cases reveal much about Missouri's history and its people, both famous and unknown.
 Among the cases heard by the antebellum Supreme Court judges were those dealing with disputed land claims, freedom from slavery, and steamboat explosions.
-Post-Civil War legal actions included women’s suffrage, civil rights, and anti-trust laws.
+Post-Civil War legal actions included women's suffrage, civil rights, and anti-trust lawsuits.